-"This Tabouleh Salad is a light, refreshing salad of bulgur wheat, fresh tomato, cucumber, onion and lots and lots of parsley.
+"This Tabbouleh Salad (also spelled Tabouleh or Tabouli) is a light, refreshing salad of bulgur wheat, fresh tomato, cucumber, onion, and lots and lots of parsley.
 It could almost be called a parsley salad since so much is used.
-Simply tossed with a dressing of fresh lemon juice and extra virgin olive oil, it's a great simple side"
+Simply tossed with a dressing of fresh lemon juice and extra virgin olive oil, it makes a great healthy simple side"

 I've eaten Tabouleh Salad for years, usually purchased from the deli counter in a little plastic container to eat as a side dish for whatever sandwich we chose for lunch.

-I've had good Tabouleh salads, made with a nice mix of bulgur wheat and parsley, to horrid Tabouleh salads, comprised of overly oily parsley mixed with little else.
+I've had good Tabbouleh salads, made with a nice mix of bulgur wheat and parsley, to horrid Tabbouleh salads, comprised of overly oily parsley mixed with little else.

 But in making my own version, I wanted a perfect ratio of bulgur to parsley to fresh crunchy cucumber to ripe, firm, tomato.

 And I wanted the dressing to be light, not oily.
 With a good mix of lemon to olive oil.

 - Why you should make your own Tabbouleh (Tabouli) Salad

 - Tabbouleh (Tabouli) Salad Ingredients

 - What is Cracked Bulgur Wheat and How to or not to Cook it